Vayras/Web-Diary/README.md

-# Web-Diary
+# JournalEase

-Web Diary is a web application for keeping a personal diary online.
+JournalEase is a web application for keeping a personal diary online.
 It allows users to create, view, edit, and delete diary entries.
 The application is built using the Django framework.

 ## Getting Started